MikeMitterer/dart-l10n-gettext/README.md

 ```

 For now (at least I think) you have to clone the [script](https://github.com/MikeMitterer/dart-l10n-gettext/tree/master/bin)
-and copy it to your package/bin.
+and copy it to <your package>/bin.

 As you can see I have a symlink to bin/mkl10nlocale.dart